-Kinnect began in 2005 as the Waiting Child Fund—its mission to raise funds to help at-risk children get adopted.
-WCF stood in the funding gap between what it cost for adoption, and what money was available from state and local sources.
-Mainly, it focused on children nearing the end of their foster system support, those who were “aging out.”
-After initial success at a small scale, a major funder asked founders Mike Kenney and Shannon Deinhart what it would take to scale their work to the tens of thousands of Ohio children waiting for permanent families.
+Kinnect was established in 2005 as the Waiting Child Fund (WCF), with a mission to raise funds to help at-risk children get adopted.
+Focusing on children who were “aging out,” WCF closed the funding gap between what adoption cost, and the money that was available from state and local sources.
+After initial success at a small scale, founders Mike Kenney and Shannon Deinhart searched nationwide for models to scale their work for the thousands of Ohio children waiting for permanent families.

 Through this exploration, they discovered that changing outcomes for thousands of children would require a different approach.
 Rather than supporting children from the outside, WCF would have to create fundamental change within the county agencies responsible for serving those children.
 True change would require intervening earlier, reallocating resources, and confronting the practices that were failing the children they were meant to protect.